Thursday, November 10, 2005

 We climbed to the summit of the island on our first night and watched the sun go down.
 At 4000 metres, you think you're above the fray.
 However, as the sun sinks, it drops behind Andean mountain peaks lying beyond the horizon.
 At this moment spectacular black shadows streak across the sky.
 We saw this phenomenon repeated one evening while on the Amazon, almost 4000 feet lower down.

-From Taquile, we returned to Pune where the town's annual street festival was in full swing.
-Our last evening in town was filled with a riot of colour, and sound and women in swirling skirts as thousands of people participated in a stunning street parade that continued for hours.
+From Taquile, we returned to Puno where the town's annual street festival was in full swing.
+Our final evening was filled with a riot of colour and sound as thousands of people participated in a stunning street parade.
+The cavalcade included drummers and musicians, women in ornate swirling skirts and men in dramatic flowing capes.

-A colourful, festive crowd slowly snaked its way through the centre of town, passing down one winding narrow street after another.
+This festive crowd snaked through town for several hours, slowly passing down one narrow central city street after another.
 By chance, the parade route included a laneway outside the restaurant we'd chosen for dinner.
-Throughout the evening, our group rose from the table, again and again, to watch a little more of the incredible spectacle gliding by its front door.
+As we dined, our group rose from the table, again and again, to stop and watch the incredible spectacle glide by outside.

 The costumes were bright, loud, hand-sewn garments.
-Everyone, young and old, male and female, rotated and swirled their way through the cobblestone streets singing and dancing in time to flamboyant, local music blaring from trucks and houses.
-The entire evening was a highlight of our entire time in Peru.
+Everyone, young and old, male and female, rotated and swirled through the cobblestone streets singing and dancing in time to flamboyant, local music blaring from trucks and houses.
+The entire evening was a stand out highlight during our time in Peru.

 No comments: